-- 1. Sit in the approved operator position and press the service brake pedal. - 2.
+- 1. Stand in the approved operator position and press the rear of the treadle firmly applying the brake. - 2.
 Place the Direction Control switch in the center OFF position. - 3.
-Place the Start switch on the ON position. - 4.
+Place the Start switch on the ON position and wait 1 second. - 4.
 Select a direction of travel. - 5.
-Slowly press the throttle pedal to accelerate to the desired speed.
+Slowly press the treadle to accelerate to the desired speed.

 Note: In an emergency, the Start switch may be turned OFF to disable the motor speed control.
+Refer to additional information regarding optional automatic parking brake in the Driving section.